 To get the sufficient knowledge about the characteristics of marine organisms from a biochemical viewpoint.
-To understand the mechanisms to survive in water
+To understand the mechanisms to survive in water.

 - 1: Biochemical characteristics of marine organisms

 - 2: Metabolism

 - 3: Proteins

 - 4: Lipids

 - 5: Carbohydrates

 - 6: Vitamins

 - 7: Minerals

 - 8: Enzymes

-- 9: Active components
+- 9: Bioactive components

 - 10: Physical aspects of life

 - 11: Functional substances

 - 12: Natural toxins and food poisoning

-- 13: Thermoregulation
+- 13: Osmoregulation

-- 14: Osmoregulation
+- 14: Final presentations

-- 15: Report writing
+- 15: Final report